I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_os_feature_descriptor_request.md

 <li>2 indicates that a USB endpoint is the recipient of the request.
 </li>
 </ul>

+`Reserved`

+`Reserved0`

+`Reserved1`

+`Reserved2`

+`Reserved3`

 `TransferBuffer`

 Pointer to a resident buffer for the transfer or is <b>NULL</b> if an MDL is supplied in <b>TransferBufferMDL</b>.

 `TransferBufferLength`

 Specifies the length, in bytes, of the buffer specified in <b>TransferBuffer</b> or described in <b>TransferBufferMDL</b>.
 The host controller driver returns the number of bytes read in this member.
 Current implementation of this function limits the maximum MS OS Feature Descriptor size to 4 Kilobytes.

 `TransferBufferMDL`

 Pointer to an MDL that describes a resident buffer or is <b>NULL</b> if a buffer is supplied in <b>TransferBuffer</b>.
 This MDL must be allocated from nonpaged pool.

 `UrbLink`

 Reserved.
 Do not use.

 ## Remarks
 The reserved members of this structure must be treated as opaque and are reserved for system use.

 ## Requirements
 | &nbsp; | &nbsp; |